huz4f/huz4f/content/Blogs/strange.md

 >>But neither am I there, nor here.

-The reason being i'll find the absurdity at the end of it and become this empty again.
+The reason being man will find the absurdity at the end of it and become this empty again.
 -

-Genius is not madness it is a responsibility from god.